 The new feature is expected to appear in systemd-based Linux distributions, meaning popular variants like Ubuntu, Debian, Fedora, or Red Hat may incorporate this error screen, notes The Verge.

-The exact timeline for the integration of this new error screen into mainstream distributions is currently unknown, but it is anticipated to be sometime in 2024.
+The exact timeline for the integration of the Blue Screen of Death into mainstream distributions is currently unknown, but it is anticipated to be sometime in 2024.